alacritty/alacritty/README.md

 Alacritty is a terminal emulator with a strong focus on simplicity and performance.
 With such a strong focus on performance, included features are carefully considered and you can always expect Alacritty to be blazingly fast.
-Alacritty should also "just work" by making sane choices in defaults, but allowing [configuration](#configuration) of many aspects of the terminal.
+By making sane choices for defaults, Alacritty requires no additional setup.
+However, it does allow [configuration](#configuration) of many aspects of the terminal.

 The software is considered to be at a **beta** level of readiness -- there are a few missing features and bugs to be fixed, but it is already used by many as